dazinator/DotNet.Cabinet/README.md

 /foo/bar/baz.txt
 ```

-To create files, you can pass in any `IFileInfo`.
-An `IFileInfo` is a standard microsoft abstraction for providing read only access to file information.
+Note: To create files, you can pass in any `IFileInfo`.

-For example, `StringFileInfo` let's you create a file by directly supplying it's string content:
+For example, `StringFileInfo` let's you supply the file data as a string.

 There are also:

- - EmbeddedFileInfo
+ - EmbeddedFileInfo (Let's you provided file data from an embedded resource)
- - MemoryStreamFileInfo
+ - MemoryStreamFileInfo (Let's you provide the file data from a MemoryStream)
  - WrappedFileInfo (Let's you wrap an existing IFileInfo from elsewhere, but override it's file name or other detail)

-Behind the scenes, the PhysicalStorageProvider will have written it here:
+Behind the scenes, the Cabinet's `PhysicalStorageProvider` will have written it here:

 `C:/Foo/43bf6778-ff16-41c8-a72c-cd319d84b8bb/foo/bar/baz.txt`

+### Reading a File

-In terms of getting read access to files from the cabinets virual directory, you use the cabinets `IFileProvider` for that, like so:
+In terms of reading a file from the virtual directory, you use the cabinets `IFileProvider`, like so:

 ```